Jayo6Mayo7/TicTacToe/README.md

-﻿#Go to src then Main.kt or Main.java to see the actual code
+﻿#Go to src then TicTacToe.kt or TicTacToe.java to see the actual code